Kiraunix/EquiImageRotator/README.md

 ![Demo GIF](./demo.gif)

-EquiImageRotator is a user-friendly application designed to rotate equirectangular images with ease.
-Whether you're working with 360-degree panoramas or other spherical images, this tool provides a simple interface to apply roll, pitch, and yaw rotations accurately.
+EquiImageRotator is an experimental tool designed to rotate equirectangular images with ease.
+Whether you're working with 360-degree panoramas or other spherical images, this application provides a simple interface to apply roll, pitch, and yaw rotations accurately.

 ## Features
 Load and Save Images: Easily load equirectangular images from your file system and save the rotated images.